Equal Opportunities Policy and Code of Practice for Staff

 A statement will be published annually to all staff and Campus Unions which, in addition to this policy, will set out the activities undertaken and planned on equal opportunities, including monitoring and assessment.

-Any member of staff who alleges that he or she has been the subject of discrimination or harassment because of a protected characteristic as defined by the Equality Act 2010 by the University or by one of its members of staff may invoke the University's established grievance or harassment procedures.
+Any member of staff who alleges that they have been the subject of discrimination or harassment because of a protected characteristic as defined by the Equality Act 2010 by the University or by one of its members of staff may invoke the University's established grievance or harassment procedures.
 Where necessary, advice on procedural matters may be obtained from the Department of Human Resources.

 Harassment is “unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”.
 Employees will now be able to complain of behaviour that they find offensive even if it is not directed at them, and the complainant need not possess the relevant characteristic themselves.
 Employees are also protected from harassment because of perception and association.